Pastoral Counselor ordained Elder/Minister Ambassador at Alpha 7 Ministries M.A.Christian Clinical Counseling &Certified in CreationTherapy

 Hopefully this will help you if you have an aging parent, love them now so you will have no regrets when that day comes when they say goodbye!
 You will know that at His appointed time the Lord will call them home.

 She would light up whenever I saw her.
 No longer was she able to call or I call and talk to her on the telephone.
 This is when her slow goodbye became a reality.
-It was not to after she transitioned did I realize just how much she had been holding on to give the family time to prepare.
+It was not to after she transitioned did I realize just how much she had been holding on to give my brothers and the family time to prepare.

 What must I do?